Table of Contents

 If you have questions about Ruby on Heroku, consider discussing it in the Ruby on Heroku forums.

-For simpler, but less performant, in-application static asset caching see the Rack::Cache and memcached in Rails 3.1+ article.
+For simpler, but less performant, in-application static asset caching see Using Rack::Cache with Memcached in Rails 3.1+ (including Rails 4).

 Making Rails serve assets from a Content Delivery Network is simple.
 Support for CDNs is built into most versions of Rails and requires only a simple change to fully support a CDN.

 asset_host that is responsible for prepending a domain onto all asset links created via the built in asset helpers.

 Once deployed, this application will now serve all assets through the CloudFront distribution.